Black-Seraphim/ticketsystem_backend/README.md

 ## Description
 Web-API build for IUBH Ticket System Prototype

+For installation you need an SQL-Database and an ASP.NET Core Webserver.
+SQL-Database-Informations has to be set in the Visual Studio-Deploy-Settings.

+For local testing it will create an TicketSystemDB.mdb LocalDB-Database automatically on startup of the API.

+## Testing Information
 For testing of this prototype ther're some users predefined:
 tobias.brueckmann (Role: Tutor)
 mirja.sirisko (Role: Tutor)